 Weighted Least Connections

 The Weighted Least Connections algorithm does to Least Connections what Weighted Round Robin does to Round Robin.
 That is, it introduces a "weight" component based on the respective capacities of each server.
-Just like in the Weighted Round Robin, you'll have to specify each server's "weight" beforehand.
+Like in the Weighted Round Robin, you must specify each server's "weight" beforehand.

-A load balancer that implements the Weighted Least Connections algorithm now takes into consideration two things: the weights/capacities of each server AND the current number of clients currently connected to each server.
+A load balancer that implements the Weighted Least Connections algorithm now considers the weights/capacities of each server AND the current number of clients currently connected to each server.

-As its name implies, this algorithm matches clients and servers by random, i.e. using an underlying random number generator.
-In cases wherein the load balancer receives a large number of requests, a Random algorithm will be able to distribute the requests evenly to the nodes.
+As its name implies, this algorithm matches clients and servers randomly, i.e., using an underlying random number generator.
+In cases wherein the load balancer receives many requests, a Random algorithm will be able to distribute the requests evenly to the nodes.
 So like Round Robin, the Random algorithm is sufficient for clusters consisting of nodes with similar configurations (CPU, RAM, etc).

 Articles related to this

 JSCAPE MFT Gateway is a load balancer and reverse proxy that supports all 5 load balancing algorithms.
-If you want to try it out, you may download a free, fully-functional evaluation edition now.
+If you want to try it out, you may download a free, fully functional evaluation edition now.
+Download JSCAPE MFT Gateway